gerardcastell/insurechain/README.md

 # Insurechain

-Insurechain is DAPP which consists on a technological ecosystem that pursuits to build the next generation of Web3 insurance.
+Insurechain is DAPP solution which consists on a technological ecosystem that builds the next generation of Web3 insurance.

 ## Stacks